jimmygizmo/linkspeed/README.md

 #### 🔥 PLEASE STAY TUNED AND CHECK BACK TONIGHT OR TOMORROW!

-#### 🔥 I am completing the extra problems and polishing a few odds and ends up!
+#### 🔥 I am completing the extra problems and polishing a few minor things up!

 #### 🔥 Thank you  for the opportunity!